 there have been reports that it can make you anxious, depressed,

-agitated and suicidal as well as give you mood swings and make it
+agitated and suicidal.
+It can also give you mood swings

-hard to sleep, even if you don't have a history of mental health
+and make it hard to sleep, even if you don't have a history of

-If you take varenicline and have a mental health problem, you
+If you take varenicline and have a mental health problem, tell

-should let your doctor know.
-If you develop any of he side-effects
+your doctor.
+If you develop any of the side-effects above, you

-above, you should stop varenicline and see your doctor
+should stop varenicline straight away and see your doctor

 Electronic Cigarettes (E-cigarettes):

-the process, the nicotine vapour of e-cigarettes contain less toxic
+no tobacco is not burnt, the nicotine vapour of e-cigarettes

-For people with mental illness, e-cigarettes may be as effective
+free products.
+For people with mental illness, e-cigarettes may be

-and as safe as patches, and more acceptable, and contribute to a
+as effective and safe as nicotine patches, and more useable.

 But I don't think I can stop completely